Neon MCP server

 Database Migrations

-• Complete migrations (applying changes to main branch)
+• Test changes before applying to main branches

 • Apply optimizations after testing

-• "Create a new Postgres database called 'my-database' with a users table that has id, name, email, and password columns"
+• "Create a new Postgres database called 'my-database' with a table for users"

-• "Run a migration on my project 'my-project' to add a 'created_at' column to the users table"
+• "Run a migration on my 'my-project' to add a 'created_at' column to the users table"

-• "Give me a summary of all my Neon projects and what data is in each one"
+• "Give me a summary of all my Neon projects and their contents"

 How to install this MCP server